Empowering Voters

 If you don’t have all the required documents, don’t worry.
 You may sign a paper attesting to the truth of the information you provide.

-NOTE: Effective Jan.
-1, 2023, per SB418 passed last year, anyone registering at the polls on election day for the first time in New Hampshire MUST show a photo ID.
-If they don’t have one, they will be allowed to cast a provisional ballot only.
+NOTE: Effective in 2025, per HB 1569 passed last year, anyone registering at the polls on election day for the first time in New Hampshire MUST show a photo ID and proof of age, citizenship, and where you live.
 Ask for more information from the registrars if this applies to you.

-Note: Effective AFTER the Nov.
-2024 election: to register you must show photo ID plus documents showing your age, where you live, and citizenship.
+Note: to register you must show photo ID plus documents showing your age, where you live, and citizenship.
 A driver’s license with your current address plus a passport or birth certificate or naturalization papers will prove these 4 requirements.

 SB1569, passed in 2024, gives little option to people without these documents.
 It takes effect AFTER the November 2024 election.
 Consult the Secretary of State for guidance.